systematic-magic/AgingPMC/editorials_news_pdf.rst

 "Email:" section can be found at the end of the article right after the Correspondnce section

 6.1.
-Check that there is no blank line between Correspondence: and Email: sections
+Check that there is no blank line between Correspondence: and Email: sections.

-6.2.Check that email section has a title "Email:" (starts with capital letter and followed by colon (:))
+6.2.Check that email section has a title "Email:" (starts with capital letter and followed by colon (:)).

 6.3.
 Check that "Email:" is formatted in black, bold and italic font.

 6.4.
-Check that "Email:" is followed by hyperlinked email address.
-In case of multiple emails, those should be divided by comma (,).
+Check that "Email:" is followed by hyperlinked email address (only one email is allowed in PDF).

 6.5.
 Check that email address is formatted in blue, underlined, italic font.